app-academy-exercises-jb/ActiveRecord-Lite/readme.md

 The query methods actually return a BaseRelation object.
 This allows the query methods to be lazily loaded and stackable, as query methods are instance methods of BaseRelation objects.

 In attemptiong to implement query methods as stackable (which currently is non functional) it became obvious that what was necessary was a way of taking different bits of SQL and being able to compose it into a actual SELECT statement which would fetch relevant data.
-To this end I am implementing Sast (SQL AST), being inspired by ActiveRecord's Arel.
+To this end I am implementing SastMan (SQL AST Manager), being inspired by ActiveRecord's Arel.

-Sast is in essence a parser of SQL SELECT statements.
+SastMan is in essence a parser of SQL SELECT statements.
 It generates an abstract syntax tree of a given statement by performing lexical and syntactic analysis on a query string.
 It (will) also able to take two ASTs and compose them into a single one.
 It (will) also have a `#to_sql` method which returns the AST as a SQL compliant query string.